 Thanks to its convenience, wax paper is a popular tool in the home.
 However, sometimes you forget to stock and run out of it.
 Here are some replacements to use in those times!

-The coating explains this difference.
-While parchment paper is coated with silicone, wax paper is coated with either paraffin or soybean wax.
-You can use parchment paper instead of wax paper to line baking sheets or cake pans, as they are both non-stick thanks to the coatings.
+As for their applications, you can use parchment paper instead of wax paper to line baking sheets or cake pans, as they are both non-stick thanks to the coatings.

 Similarly, just like wax paper can be utilized to wrap up food for storage in the freezer, parchment paper can do the same thing.
 Parchment paper can even cover the food prep containers so that food does not stick to the surface.